sparsick/flyway-talk/README.md

-flyway-talk-mddevdays-18
+flyway-talk-jax-18
 =================

-This repository contains slides, source code examples and Jenkins job configuration for the talk "Continuous Database Integration mit Flyway" @ MD Dev Days in Magdeburg (2018-04-11).
+This repository contains slides, source code examples and Jenkins job configuration for the talk "Continuous Database Integration mit Flyway" @ JAX in Mainz (2018-04-26).

 Following tools were used in the demonstration:
 - Sonatype Nexus as Maven repository manager